Reconciliation, Humility & Kindness

 Blue Lakes (5)

-The Land Between, the region the Blue Lakes Program operates within, is located in Williams Treaty 20 Mississauga Anishinaabeg territory and Treaty 61 Robinson Huron territory in the traditional territory of the Anishinaabeg.
+The Land Between the region the Blue Lakes Program operates within, is located in Williams Treaty 20 Mississauga Anishinaabeg territory and Treaty 61 Robinson Huron territory in the traditional territory of the Anishinaabeg.
 These Nations are the inherent stewards and caretakers of this Land.
 The Original Treaties of Canada indicated that only the land would be shared equally between Indigenous Nations and Settlers, and only as deep as the plow.
-There was never any indication of sharing water.
-The sharing that was the basis of the Constitution also enabled a protocol of discussion and informed consent as well as a Duty to Consult with Indigenous peoples about areas that affect their rights and title.
+This sharing, which was the basis of the Constitution, also enabled a protocol of discussion and informed consent, creating the Duty to Consult with Indigenous peoples about activities that affect their rights and title.
+This Duty is embedded in the Constitution and is to be honoured at all levels.

 It is important to recognize that environmentalism and Indigenous rights go hand in hand, as Indigenous peoples hold traditional knowledge and relationships that are necessary to truly maintain thriving ecosystems.
 However, Indigenous peoples and their way of knowing have been repeatedly excluded from decision-making processes within and beyond the conservation space.
 Our goal is to seek partnership with Indigenous peoples and guidance from their invaluable skills, knowledge, and relationships with the natural world.
-An important action toward this end involves reconciliation or establishing and maintaining a mutually respectful framework for living together.

 Reconciliation